microprediction/timemachines/README.md

 - The scalar, or vector a is used to pass "known in advance" variables

 - Missing data passed as np.nan

-- If y=None is passed, it is a suggestion to the "model" that it has time to perform some offline task, such as a periodic fitting.
-In this case it would be typical to supply a larger e than usual.

 - State can be mutable for efficiency (e.g. it might be a long buffer) or not.
 Recall that Python is pass-by-object-reference.
       - Caller should not need to know anything about state
       - Reponsibility and ownership lies with the function
       - State is not an invitation to sneak in additional arguments

+- If y=None is passed, it is a suggestion to the "model" that it has time to perform some offline task, such as a periodic fitting.
+In this case it would be typical to supply a larger e than usual.

+### There is no fit()
+See the last convention listed above.

 ### There are no classes in this package at all
 But you can make them.
 For example: